 9. Recapture their carts

-Compared to 2019’s 71%, the average rate of cart abandonment rose to a whopping 77% in 2020.
+Compared to 2019’s 71%, the average cart abandonment rate rose to a whopping 77% in 2020.
 If that continues, businesses are likely to miss almost 8/10 potential sales with increased competitors and distractions.
-It’s important therefore to leverage the best abandoned cart recovery tools out there so you don’t miss out!
+It’s important, therefore, to leverage the best abandoned cart recovery tools out there so you don’t miss out!

-The speediness of text in recapturing the attention (and interest) of customers isn’t easily emulated by other tools.
-As a rule, we’ve found that businesses have the great success if they set their text reminders to go out 1 hour after a customer has abandoned their cart.
+The speediness of text in recapturing customers’ attention (and interest) isn’t easily emulated by other tools.
+As a rule, we’ve found that businesses have great success if they set their text reminders to go out 1 hour after a customer has abandoned their cart.